-Over the last five years, Bay Area agencies with a regional scope, specifically BCDC, MTC/ ABAG and the State Coastal Conservancy, have come together to coordinate multi-hazard assessments that include both widely studied risks like earthquakes and emerging risks like sea level rise.
-The agencies have made major progress in understanding the vulnerabilities facing our transportation network, housing, communities, natural systems, and critical infrastructure.
-Additionally, the Bay Area Air Quality Management District (BAAQMD) has released its bold 2017 Clean Air Plan that serves as a blueprint for clean air and climate protection in the Bay Area.
+Over the last five years, Bay Area agencies with a regional scope, specifically BCDC, MTC, ABAG and the State Coastal Conservancy, have come together to coordinate assessments of the region's vulnerability to increased flooding and sea level rise.
+The agencies have made major progress in understanding emerging risks to our transportation network, housing, communities, natural systems, and critical infrastructure.
+They have also considered how these risks may be exacerbated by earthquakes and liquefaction, and begun developing new frameworks and tools for multi-hazard planning.
+Additionally, the Bay Area Air Quality Management District (BAAQMD) has released a blueprint for clean air and climate protection in the Bay Area.